 - Personal data is any information relating to an identified or identifiable natural person, either through their name or another identifier such as an identification number - Processing refers to any operation performed on personal data, whether or not by electronic or automated means, such as collection, use, storage, disclosure or destruction - Data subject is the term used to describe any given person when identified in relation to their personal data - Data controller is the organisation that determines the purposes for which, and the manner in which, any personal data is processed.
-They are responsible for establishing practices and policies in line with data protection legislation. - Joint Data Controller are the organisation that, acting together with another, decides the purposes and manner in which personal data is processed - Data Protection Officer (DPO) assists the Council monitor internal compliance, informs and advises on data protection obligations and acts as a contact point for data subjects and the supervisory authority - Information Governance Strategic Board (IGSB) has responsibility for the Information Governance and Security arrangements across the Council and oversight of compliance issues reported to it - Personal data breach means a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data transmitted, stored or otherwise processed - Special categories of personal data encompasses ethnicity and data concerning health, among other categories.
-To process these, there are extra requirements.
-Similar requirements exist in the GDPR for processing data on criminal convictions or offences. - Supervisory authority means an independent public authority responsible for monitoring the application of data protection legislation in order to protect the fundamental rights and freedoms of natural persons in relation to processing and to facilitate the free flow of personal data within the European Economic Area (EEA).
-In the United Kingdom this is the Information Commissioner's Office. - Information Commissioner's Office (ICO) The ICO is the UK's independent body set up to uphold information rights and the Department for Digital, Culture Media and Sport is the ICO's sponsoring department within Government
+They are responsible for establishing practices and policies in line with data protection legislation. - Joint Data Controller are the organisation that, acting together with another, decides the purposes and manner in which personal data is processed - Data Protection Officer (DPO) assists the Council monitor internal compliance, informs and advises on data protection obligations and acts as a contact point for data subjects and the supervisory authority - Information Governance Strategic Board (IGSB) has responsibility for the Information Governance and Security arrangements across the Council and oversight of compliance issues reported to it

+- Information Governance and Security Forum (IGSF) is responsible for championing the approach to information governance and security throughout the Council, to commission and roll out appropriate training for staff to support their roles.
+To develop and review all IG and IS policies and procedures. - Personal data breach means a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data transmitted, stored or otherwise processed - Special categories data as defined by the UK GDPR is: - personal data revealing racial or ethnic origin; - personal data revealing political opinions; - personal data revealing religious or philosophical beliefs; - personal data revealing trade union membership; - genetic data; - biometric data (where used for identification purposes); - · data concerning health; - · data concerning a person's sex life; and - data concerning a person's sexual orientation - Information Commissioner's Office (ICO) The ICO is the UK's independent body set up to uphold information rights and the Department for Digital, Culture Media and Sport is the ICO's sponsoring department within Government